Velika Kladuša: World War II and Socialist Yugoslavia

-During World War II the region of Velika Kladuša fought on the side of the Yugoslav Partisans.
-At one point the town switched alliances and allowed the Nazis to occupy it, but this was planned out with the Partisans, because they then surprised the Nazis by jointly attacking them.
+During World War II, the region of Velika Kladuša fought on the side of the Yugoslav Partisans.
+At one point, the town switched alliances and allowed the Nazis to occupy it, but this was planned out with the Partisans, because they then surprised the Nazis by jointly attacking them.
 The people in this region were always strong supporters of Yugoslav President Josip Broz Tito and communism.
 In late July 1941, Velika Kladuša and its surroundings became the site of a massacre of around 4,000 Serb civilians by the Croatian Ustaše, under the Ičungar Hill where anti-tank trenches were situated.

 In May 1950, Velika Kladuša was the scene of a major peasant revolt when the Cazin uprising, an armed anti-state rebellion, occurred.
 The event mostly affected neighboring Cazin, as well as Slunj, which were all part of Communist Yugoslavia at the time.
 The peasants revolted against the forced collectivization and collective farms by the Yugoslav government.
-Following a drought in 1949, the peasants of Yugoslavia were unable to meet unrealistic quotas set by their government and were punished.
+Following a drought in 1949, the peasants of Yugoslavia were unable to meet the quotas set by their government (which were deemed unrealistic by the peasants) and were punished.
 The revolt that followed the drought resulted in the killings and persecution of those who organized the uprising, but also many innocent civilians.
 It was the only peasant rebellion in the history of Cold War Europe.

 Agrokomerc

-In the era of Yugoslav socialism the town became the headquarters of Agrokomerc, one of the biggest food companies in the Socialist Federal Republic of Yugoslavia.
-The company started as a single food producing farm and grew to an estimated 13,000 employees at its peak of production.
+Starting in 1967, the town became the headquarters of Agrokomerc, one of the biggest food companies in the Socialist Federal Republic of Yugoslavia.
+The company started as a single food producing farm and grew to an estimated 13,000 employees at its peak of production in August of 1987.
 Agrokomerc turned Velika Kladuša and the surrounding areas into one of the richest municipalities.